rachelschipull/music-rating-auth-local/README.md

   touch .env
 ```

-Add the following entries to the environment variable file (config.env)
+Add the following entries to the environment variable file (.env)

 ```bash
   PORT = 2121